neculai-stanciu/DgrmJS/README.md

 ## Announcements / Articles
 [x.com](https://x.com/boyko_tech) | [telegram](https://t.me/dgrm_net)

-- 2026-01-07 [Now the small figures are always on top](https://alexey-boyko.medium.com/dgrm-net-whiteboard-now-the-small-figures-are-always-on-top-6f50a031f0d6).
-The position of the figures is determined automatically.
+- 2026-01-07 [Automatic position detection](https://alexey-boyko.medium.com/dgrm-net-whiteboard-now-the-small-figures-are-always-on-top-6f50a031f0d6).
+Now the position of the figures is determined automatically.
+The small figures are always on top.
 No extra buttons.

 - 2025-12-10 Flowchart editor DGRM.net has become even more productive.
 For diagrams with images, memory savings reach 10x.